 The Lifeline program lowers the monthly cost of phone and internet for eligible subscribers.

 - Tribal Lands Enhanced Benefit.
-The Lifeline Program offers a monthly benefit of up to $34.25 off phone or internet services for eligible subscribers living on federally-recognized Tribal lands.
+The Lifeline program offers a monthly benefit of up to $34.25 off phone or internet services for eligible subscribers living on Tribal lands.

 - Link Up Reimbursement.
-Subscribers residing on federally-recognized Tribal lands are eligible for Link Up.
+Subscribers residing on Tribal lands are eligible for Link Up.
 Link Up can reimburse the full cost of initiating service with certain phone companies at a primary residence, up to $100.
 If the cost of initiating service is more than $100, the company will provide a no-interest payment plan for up to $200 for up to one year.

 - Tribal Toolkit.
-The Tribal Toolkit is a compilation of educational resources about the Lifeline Program for Tribal consumers.
-It includes a copy of the Tribal Flyer for subscribers living on federally-recognized Tribal lands and media tools for raising awareness about the Lifeline Program.
+The Tribal Toolkit is a compilation of educational resources about the Lifeline program for Tribal consumers.
+It includes a copy of the Tribal Flyer for subscribers living on Tribal lands and media tools for raising awareness about the Lifeline program.